-Experiential Learning: A Holistic Approach to Learning
+A Holistic Approach to Learning

 Experiential Learning is the process of learning through experience and reflection.
-It is an active learning process, which first involves youth in an activity, asks them to reflect on the activity to determine what was useful or important to remember, and then tasks youth with understanding how the information they learned applies to their lives now and in the future.
+It is an active learning process, which first involves youth participating in an activity.
+Then they're asked to reflect on the activity to determine what was useful or important to remember, and then they're tasked with understanding how the information they learned applies to their lives now and in the future.
 This learning process is holistic and allows youth to engage, apply, and build upon life experiences.